 Kenya's success started, in 2007, Kenya's largest telecommunications company, Safaricon, launched a tool that extended the already traditional credit transfer system - M-Pesa.
 Yes, most did not have a bank account, for a variety of reasons, but 27% of the population had active cell phones and another 27% had access to these devices.
 And those numbers are growing every day.

-Kenya's secret, as the study's authors (Ceyla Pazarbasioglu, Alfonso Garcia Mora, Mahesh Uttamchandani, Harish Natarajan, Erik Feyen and Mathew Saal) refer, was a “test and learn” approach, hidden in good regulatory architecture, in contrast to conservative approach taken in other countries.
+Kenya's secret, as stated by the study's authors (Ceyla Pazarbasioglu, Alfonso Garcia Mora, Mahesh Uttamchandani, Harish Natarajan, Erik Feyen and Mathew Saal) was a “test and learn” approach, hidden in good regulatory architecture, as opposed to conservative approach taken in other countries.
 The study places countries in four stages of development.
 Countries 1 have the countries with basic digital financial services and countries 4 have the most advanced ones, such as China, USA and Sweden.

 Kenya is the only African country that is in phase 3.
 Algeria, Ivory Coast, Egypt, Ethiopia, Ghana, Morocco, Mozambique, Nigeria, Senegal, Tanzania and Zambia are in phase 1, alongside Bangladesh, Indonesia, Pakistan, Peru and Vietnam.
 Brazil, India, Thailand, Turkey and Kazakhstan are in phase 2.